Skip to navigation Skip to content

 Manual disbursement request on sixth day of the month

-For funds to be available in the payee’s nominated bank account on Friday 8 the automatic disbursement process commences overnight on Wednesday 6.
+For funds to be available in the payee’s nominated bank account on Friday 8 the automatic disbursement process starts overnight on Wednesday 6.
 Do not request manual disbursement on Wednesday 6 because there is a risk the payee will be paid twice.
 Being paid twice results in an overpayment which must be repaid.

 Manual disbursement request 2 business days before the eighth day of the month

-For funds to be available in the payee’s nominated bank account on Monday 8 the automatic disbursement process commences overnight on Thursday 4.
+For funds to be available in the payee’s nominated bank account on Monday 8 the automatic disbursement process starts overnight on Thursday 4.
 Do not request manual disbursement on Thursday 4 because there is a risk the payee will be paid twice.
 Being paid twice results in an overpayment which must be repaid.

 Disbursement/refund options changed on day of the batch run